SystemsApproach/5G/primer.rst

 We instead take a decidedly abstract perspective of multiplexing, focusing on "discrete scheduleable units of the radio spectrum" rather the the signalling and modulation underpinnings that yield those scheduleable units.

+To start, we drill down on these schedulable units.
 We return to the broader issue of the *air interface* that makes efficient use of the spectrum in the concluding section.

 2.2.1 Multiplexing in 4G
 ~~~~~~~~~~~~~~~~~~~~~~~~